ElvishJerricco/elvishjerricco.github.io/_posts/2018-12-06-encrypted-boot-on-zfs-with-nixos.md

 categories:
 ---

+**UPDATE:** This does not work with LUKS 2, because Grub does not support reading from it.
+At least on NixOS, LUKS 2 is now the default.
+I have not updated this post to show how to force it to use LUKS 1, and I'm not sure that's a good idea anyway.
+I'm moving my system back to a normal `/boot` because of this and because Grub takes absolutely forever to decrypt the disk.
+Grub also has issues with new ZFS feature flags on occasion, and I'm not willing to take that risk.

+---

 Encryption and ZFS are each extremely valuable to have on your root disk.
 ZFS provides integrity checking and snapshotting, among *many* other things.
 And encryption can prevent data from being stolen or